bekli23/bitcoin-development-dirty/README.md

 🌱 I’m currently learning ... bitcoin core dirty  <br>
 💞️ I’m looking to collaborate on ...<br>
 📫 How to reach me ... you know!!<br>
+Attention !!!!!!! this is an experimental project so don't put your real wallet with money !!!